-Recommendation 3: Government investment in research focused on the development of an effective post-stroke mood assessment pathway, and targeted interventions for mood disorders following stroke.
-There is an opportunity for the Australian Government to leverage off current quality improvement projects in three states (Victoria, New South Wales and Queensland).
+Recommendation 2: Victorian Government investment in research focused on the development of an effective post-stroke mood assessment pathway, and targeted interventions for mood disorders following stroke.
+There is an opportunity for the Victorian Government to leverage off current quality improvement projects in the state.

-Recommendation 4: In light of the success of the StrokeConnect Follow-up Service in Queensland, and the recent roll-out of the StOP Program in Tasmania, there is an opportunity for other State and Territory Governments to invest in this program.
+Recommendation 3: In light of the success of the StrokeConnect Follow-up Service in Queensland, and the recent roll-out of the StOP Program in Tasmania, there is an opportunity for the Victorian Government to invest in StOP, which is focused on helping stroke survivors reduce their risk of subsequent stroke and live well.

-Recommendation 5: Government investment in the world-first 'Return to work' program, to address the current absence of effective resources and support for stroke survivors wanting to return to work.
+Recommendation 4: Victorian Government investment in the world-first 'Return to work' program, to address the current absence of effective resources and support for stroke survivors wanting to return to work.

-The impact of mood disorders on Australian stroke survivors, their families and carers
+The impact of mood disorders on Victorian stroke survivors, their families and carers